WebAssembly/interface-types/proposals/host-bindings/Overview.md

 Goals:
 * Ergonomics - Allow WebAssembly modules to create, pass around, call, and manipulate JavaScript + DOM objects.
-* Speed - Allow JS/DOM calls to be well optimized.
+* Speed - Allow JS/DOM or other host calls to be well optimized.
 * Platform Consistency - Allow WebIDL to be used to annotate Wasm imports / exports (via a tool).
 * Incrementalism - Provide a strategy that is polyfillable (maybe partial).

 Non-Goals:
 * Provide a general purpose managed object solution.
-* No support for anything not expressible in JS objects, such as concurrent access.
+* No support for anything not expressible in JS/Host objects, such as concurrent access.

 ## Basic Approach